A Tensor Network Framework for Lindbladian Spectra and Steady States

 This is favourable, since the Lindbladian is local and thus finite transition rates between different states will occur.
 Note that for Lindbladians that do not preserve the total particle number, it might be beneficial to also include stochastic single particle loss and injection in addition to hopping.
 Once again, we stress that the procedure for sampling basis states is motivated by the specific dissipative Bose-Hubbard Lindbladian that we considered here; for other systems, slight changes might improve the procedure.
 A set of vectorized states can then be built by taking the tensor product between states in $S$.
 This yields the set $R=S\otimes S$, containing all $\vecket{\rho} = \ket{\psi} \otimes \ket{\phi}$ with $\ket{\psi}$ and $\ket{\phi}$ in $S$.
 The set $R$ features $n_\mathrm{samples}^2$ different orthonormal states on the vectorized lattice.
 The effective Lindbladian action $\mathbf L^\mathrm{eff}$ on $R$ is given by $\mathbf L^\mathrm{eff}_{ij} = \vecbra{\rho_i}\hat{\mathcal{L}}\vecket{\rho_j}$, where $\vecket{\rho_i}, \; \vecket{\rho_j} \in R$.
 We diagonalize $\mathbf L^\mathrm{eff}$, pick the lowest lying right eigenvector $\mathbf r^0$ as our initial state and construct its \gls{MPS}\hyp representation by $\vecket{\rho_\mathrm{initial}} = \sum_i \mathbf r^0_i \vecket{\rho_i}$.
-To ensure it is a traceful state, we calculate its trace norm $\vecbraket{\mathds{1}}{\rho_\mathrm{initial}}$ and discard the state and repeat the procedure if it happens to be smaller than some threshold $\epsilon_\mathrm{trace}$.